j-p-k/MakeMeAnAdmin/ReadMe.md

 ## Setup

-Install the scriptfile in /opt/MakeMeAnAdmin/MakeMeAnAdmin.sh
+Install the script files in `/opt/MakeMeAnAdmin/`

 Allow the user to run this particular script as root.
 To this end, edit the sudoers file using the `sudo visudo` command.
 (If the editor is vim, prees `i` for insert mode and